esseks/monicelli/README.md

 =========

-Monicelli is an esoterical programming language based on the so-called "supercazzole" from the movie Amici Miei, a masterpiece of the Italian comedy.
+Monicelli is an esoterical programming language based on the so-called "supercazzola" from the movie Amici Miei, a masterpiece of the Italian comedy.

 There is no way to translate a "supercazzola" to English, so if you don't speak